How to Increase HOA Neighborhood and Property Value

 Homes in communities that are managed well tend to be more attractive to potential buyers, particularly when the exterior of residential homes are well maintained.

-From maintaining and updating the exterior of your buildings to installing permanent shade structures in residential developments, here are some practical tips to increase neighborhood and property value in HOA-managed neighborhoods.
+From maintaining and updating the exterior of your buildings to installing permanent shade structures in residential developments, here are some practical tips to increase property value in HOA-managed neighborhoods.

 Improving the Exterior of Buildings

 Here are ways residential developers can improve the exterior of a building and property value:

 1. Pressure-Wash Regularly

 Regularly pressure-washing is a good way to clean and freshen exterior surfaces around your community, including those made of:

 When pressure-washing, pay special attention to signage and trim.
 Use safe surface detergents that will not damage these surfaces.
 Add pressure-washing to your maintenance schedule so exterior building surfaces are well maintained.

 It can be time consuming and expensive to paint entire buildings, but touch-ups on shutters, trim and gates are small paint projects that make a big impact on a building's exterior for a lot less money.

 Large areas of a building's exterior may be ready for a complete paint job if the paint is peeling, faded, or needs a more appealing color.
 An HOA may have specific paint guidelines to follow within communities, so homeowners should always check before making exterior changes to properties.